How many superfoods can you think of that have a cult following as big as this?

 As far as the studies to date which are specific to ACV, here’s a review of the ones we have found to be most intriguing.

-Insecticide levels in cider vinegar after 1 year
+Insecticide levels in cider vinegar

 How much pesticides are in vinegar?
 Is there a difference in buying organic vs. non organic apple cider vinegar?